1st-Hope-Corps/valiant-awards-oscommerce/docs/valiant-technical-overview.md

 # Kindness integration

-In order to have wGold, the user needs to be reported as a benefactor.
+In order to have Valiants, the user needs to be reported as a benefactor.
-We are calling the banking API to create a bank account and insert wGold for the benefactor after submitting the kindness report.
+We are calling the banking API to create a bank account and insert Valiants for the benefactor after submitting the kindness report.
 See below the integrations we call on this module: